 This course introduces students to all aspects of the Canadian justice system.
 However, the primary focus is on criminal law.
-From arrest procedure to young offenders and the dilemmas of imprisonment, this course is taught using a variety of formats including case studies, debates, mock trials, guest speakers, and a visit to the law courts.
+From arrest procedure to young offenders and the dilemmas of imprisonment, this course is taught using a variety of formats including case studies.
 Law 40S is an excellent foundation for students interested in pursuing criminology courses at the college or university level.